The Curiosity Cupboard by deVOL

 More akin to a vintage piece added at the end of a project, it works wonderfully as part of a deVOL kitchen or as a standalone piece in any room of your home.
 After working with deVOL to create her dream kitchen, style icon Pearl Lowe decided that two of our new Curiosity Cupboards would be the perfect addition to her fabulously glamorous dining room.
 The combination of the floral House of Hackney wallpaper, pink and black cupboards and quirky accessories is just so spot on, but I wouldn’t really expect anything less of Pearl’s style choices.
 She seems to have perfected that romantic-glam rock look so effortlessly, mixing prints, colours and textures in a way that I dream to but in reality would probably be quite scared to attempt.

 Pearl chose this cool pink and black combination but the colourways for this piece are endless.
-Pantry Blue and Damask is a favourite of mine but the all-black cupboards that we showed at last year’s Clerkenwell Design Week looked so stylish too.
+Pantry Blue and Trinity Blue is a favourite of mine but the all-black cupboards that we showed at last year’s Clerkenwell Design Week looked so stylish too.
 I can’t wait to see what colour combinations our customers come up with, I’m sure we will be seeing lots of these beautiful cupboards in their homes in 2018.

 The Curiosity Cupboard is available in three sizes with prices starting from £1,800.